Tests and diagnosisBy Mayo Clinic Staff

-These exams and tests can help rule out other problems that could be causing your symptoms, pinpoint a diagnosis and check for any related complications:
+These exams and tests can help your doctor rule out other problems that could be causing your symptoms, determine a diagnosis and check for any related complications:

 - Physical exam.
 Your doctor may do a physical exam and ask in-depth questions about your health to help determine what may be causing your depression.
 In some cases, depression may be linked to an underlying physical health problem.

 - Lab tests.
 For example, your doctor may do a blood test called a complete blood count (CBC) or test your thyroid to make sure it's functioning properly.